XPing365/xping365-sdk/docs/wiki/tutorial.md

 }
 ```

-The `IProgress<TestStep>` interface is implemented by this class, which is called on every test step performed by `HttpClientTestAgent` during its testing operation.
+The `IProgress<TestStep>` interface is implemented by this class, which is called on every test step performed by `TestAgent` during its testing operation.
 This allows to monitor the progress of the test execution.

 The preceding code we added earlier in `Program.cs` does following: